FridgeFinder/CFM_Notification/README.md

 User's can Follow to a Community Fridge by going to a Fridge Profile and clicking on the Follow Button [TODO: implement follow button :)] - find one near you https://www.fridgefinder.app/browse

-Currently User's can receive fridge notification via Email or SMS
+Currently User's can receive fridge notification via Email or Device Push Notification

 ---
 ## Pre-Requisites